1 6 As A Decimal

 • Finance: Calculating interest rates, discounts, and other financial calculations often involve converting fractions to decimals.

-• Engineering: Precision measurements and calculations in engineering frequently utilize decimal representations.
+• Engineering: Precision measurements and calculations in engineering frequently apply decimal representations.

 • Science: Many scientific calculations, particularly those involving proportions and ratios, require converting fractions to decimals for easier computation.